rapidsai/cuml/wiki/python/ESTIMATOR_GUIDE.md

  - `preferred_input_order` (default=None)
    One of ['F', 'C', None].
 Whether an estimator "prefers" data in column-major ('F') or row-major ('C') contiguous memory layout.
 If different methods prefer different layouts or neither format is benefitial, then it is defined to `None` unless there is a good reason to chose either `F` or `C`.
 For example, all of `fit`, `predict`, etc. in an estimator use `F` but only `score` uses`C`.
 - `dynamic_tags` (default=False)
    Most estimators only need to define the tags statically, which facilitates the usage of tags in general.
 But some estimators might need to modify the values of a tag based on runtime attributes, so this tag reflects whether an estimator needs to do that.
+This tag value is automatically set by the `Base` estimator class if an Estimator has defined the `_more_tags` instance method.

 ### Estimator Array-Like Attributes